-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 psychologist for our SEL program and Urgent Student Support.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 psychologist for our SEL program and Urgent Student Support. for our SEL program and Urgent Student Support continues to be an asset in supporting our families.
 Provide systems of support and personnel for English Learners, SocioEconomic Disadvantaged, Homeless, Foster, and SPED students to intervene and support their academic success. one-on-one or small group learning supports by adding paraprofessionals serving in At this time we have been able to reclassify 22% of our EL students We have added another EL Designee to assist in our EL teaching program.
 We have increased the time of our Mobile Foster Youth Coordinator.
-A fully developed in- house tutoring or other one-on-one or small group learning supported by paraprofessionals serving in supplemental programs available to all students.
+At this time, we have reclassified 36% of our EL students.
+We have added an online platform that mirrors our direct instruction to increase class offerings for our EL students.
+The increased availability of our Mobile Foster Youth Coordinator was a tremendous resource.
+In 2022-2023 we had 30 families needing assistance.
+A fully developed inhouse tutoring or other one-on-one or small group learning supported by paraprofessionals serving in supplemental programs available to all students.